h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 If you are a user (provided you created one) then you will see Desktop, Documents, etc

 If you go to /bin you can find all the possibilites.
 In this case python is not in the root /bin but in the /usr/bin.
 So we will change the shebang to `#!/usr/bin/python` you can use `which python` to find out.

-Don't forget to `source ~/.profile` everytime you make add an alias.

 Example: